-Is The Morning After Pill Available For Dogs?
+Is There a Morning After Pill Available for Dogs to Stop Pregnancy?

 - If you take her in immediately, she can be treated with diethystilbesterol (DES) tablets for 5 days.
 This is the “morning after pill” for dogs.

-- If it is several days later, probably more than 5, DES will only work if it is given after an ECP (estradiol cypionate), the estrogen mismate injection.
+- If it is several days later, probably more than five days, DES will only work if it is given after an ECP (estradiol cypionate), the estrogen mismate injection.
 “Mismate” injections are not available everywhere.

 - Dexamethasone tablets can cause abortion in dogs later in pregnancy.
 Side effects—excessive thirst and urination during treatment.
 No known permanent side effects.